Key takeaways

-The Amazon Literary Partnership grant applications for 2025 are now open.
-Amazon invites nonprofit literary organizations to apply now through May 18, 2025, with grants being announced in June 2025.
+The Amazon Literary Partnership grant applications for 2026 are now open.
+Amazon invites nonprofit literary organizations to apply starting today through May 1, 2026.
+Grants will be announced in July 2026.
 Apply now.

 What is the Amazon Literary Partnership?